NCAR/climate-primer-water/doc/ch6_downscaling.rst

 realistic characterization of precipitation (source: Gutmann, personal communication, NSF NCAR).

-Downscaling involves techniques aimed at enhancing the spatial and temporal resolution of data obtained from GCMs and is generally considered necessary in hydrologic analysis, which benefits from high-resolution climate data, with scales of a few kilometers at most
+Downscaling uses techniques aimed at enhancing the spatial and temporal resolution of data obtained from GCMs and is generally considered necessary in hydrologic analysis, which benefits from high-resolution climate data, with scales of a few kilometers at most